catalyst-cloud/catalystcloud-docs/source/getting-started/shared-responsibility-model.rst

   - Our Hypervisors
   - Our Control plane
   - Our Management systems
-  - The Operating systems for Trove and Magnum resources
+  - The Operating systems for specific managed services (for example, the Managed Database Service or the Managed Kuberentes Service)

+- Ensuring isolation of private resources between tenancies, where these have been configured as private

 Customers are responsible for configuring, operating and securing: